basshelal/jVSTwRapper/src/Readme_linux.txt

 ** java.lang.UnsatisfiedLinkError: Can't load library: ### some .so file ###

-Create a symbolic link to the directory $JAVA_HOME/lib/i386/xawt/ in the folder where the jvstwrapper.so file is. (e.g. execute "ln -s $JAVA_HOME/lib/i386/xawt/ axwt" in the folder where jvstwrapper.so is located)
+Create a symbolic link to the directory $JAVA_HOME/lib/i386/xawt/ in the folder where the jvstwrapper.so file is. (e.g. execute "ln -s $JAVA_HOME/lib/i386/xawt/ xawt" in the folder where jvstwrapper.so is located)